astral-sh/ruff/docs/preview.md

 Preview mode enables a collection of unstable features such as new lint rules and fixes, formatter style changes, interface updates, and more.
 Warnings about deprecated features may turn into errors when using preview mode.

-Enabling preview mode does not select all preview rules by default.
+Enabling preview mode does not on its own enable all preview rules.
 See the [rules section](#using-rules-that-are-in-preview) for details on selecting preview rules.

 ## Enabling preview mode